 Antoni Gaudí was born in 1852 in the Catalonian region.
 He is considered the leader of Catalan Modernism.
 In addition to his interest in architecture, Gaudí was inspired by nature and religion.
 Due to his religious influence, you can see different religious iconic images in his work.
 Some call him "God's architect".

-Another interesting feature you can see in Barcelona architecture through Gaudí's work is that he was inspired by the art of the East, and he studied that of India, Persia and Japan.
-Works such as the Güell Palace, the Güell Pavilions and Casa Vicens reflect this Eastern influence.
-At a later point in his life, Antoni Gaudí became inspired by the neo-Gothic movement and you can see that influence in some of his other architecture outside of Barcelona like the Episcopal Palace in Astorga and the Casa Botines.
+Another interesting feature you can see in Barcelona Spain architecture through Gaudí's work is that he was inspired by the art of the East, and he studied that of India, Persia, and Japan.
+Works such as the Güell Palace, the Güell Pavilions, and Casa Vicens reflect this Eastern influence.
+At a later point in his life, Antoni Gaudí became inspired by the neo-Gothic movement, and you can see that influence in some of his other architecture outside of Barcelona like the Episcopal Palace in Astorga and the Casa Botines.

 UNESCO has made seven of Gaudí's works into World Heritage Sites.
-First in 1984, the Park Güell, the Palau Güell and the Casa Milà were bestowed with this special designation.
-Then later, the Nativity facade, Sagrada Família, the Casa Vicens and the Casa Batlló in Barcelona, along with the Colònia Güell in Santa Coloma de Cervelló all became World Heritage Sites as well.
-In fact, one of these creations, Sagrada Familia, is one of the most important monuments in all of Spain.
+First, in 1984, the Park Güell, the Palau Güell, and the Casa Milà were bestowed with this particular designation.
+Then later, the Nativity facade of Sagrada Família, the Casa Vicens and the Casa Batlló in Barcelona, along with the Colònia Güell in Santa Coloma de Cervelló all became World Heritage Sites as well.
+In fact, one of these creations, Sagrada Familia, is one of the most famous monuments in all of Spain.